AmadeusITGroup/kassette/doc/api.md

 <a id="markdown-managing-local-files" name="managing-local-files"></a>

-## Managing local files
+## Managing local mocks

 ### Existence

-- `async hasLocalFiles()`: return `true` if there are persisted local files under the mock instance's path, otherwise `false`
+- `async hasLocalMock()`: returns `true` if there is a local mock for the current request, or `false` otherwise
-- `async hasNoLocalFiles()`: the opposite of `hasLocalFiles`, for convenience
+- `async hasNoLocalMock()`: the opposite of `hasLocalMock`, for convenience

 ### Read/Write

-- `async readLocalPayload()`: return a wrapped payload built from data persisted in local files.
-If no local files are present, return `undefined`
+- `async readLocalPayload()`: returns a wrapped payload built from data persisted in local mock.
+If no local mock is present, returns `undefined`
-- `async persistPayload(wrappedPayload)`: take the given wrapped payload and persist it in local files
+- `async persistPayload(wrappedPayload)`: takes the given wrapped payload and persists it in a local mock

-### List of generated files

-In below file names, `[ext]` is an extension computed based on the actual type of the content in the file.
-If no extension could be determined, the file will actual drop the `.[ext]` part.

-Mock files:

-- `data.json`: headers, status code and message, request time, creation date and body file name
-- `body.[ext]`: the content of the body of the backend response

-Input request (from client to proxy), for debug:

-- `input-request-data.json`: headers, method, URL and body file name
-- `input-request-body.[ext]`: the content of the body

-Forwarded request (from proxy to backend), for debug:

-- `forwarded-request-data.json`: headers, method, URL, whether body was eventually a `string` or a `Buffer` and body file name
-- `forwarded-request-body.[ext]`: the content of the body

-Checksum: as described in dedicated section, if a checksum was computed, the content generated to compute it will be output in a file named `checkum`.

 <a id="markdown-processing" name="processing"></a>